topheman/webpack-babel-starter/README.md

 * copied into `/build/dist/assets`
 * there name will be hashed (without you bothering with the reference in the generated code)
-* the hashed name will only change if the file changes (caching & git firendly)
+* the hashed name will only change if the file changes (caching & git friendly)
 * I made sure that the css supports relative urls (this is why `main.css` lands at the same level as `index.html`)

 ###FAQ / Deploy